 Our suppliers play a significant role in representing our brand.
 Therefore, we strive to maintain a close relationship with all our partners in order to generate shared value for our business.

-We have maintained since 2012 the GFD (Duratex Supplier Management) program, a structured management process that evaluates our supply chain based on socio-environmental, economic and quality criteria, so that there is synergy of suppliers with the Mission, Vision and Values of Duratex.
+We have maintained since 2012 the GFD (Duratex Supplier Management) program, a structured management process that evaluates our supply chain based on socio-environmental, economic and quality criteria, so that there is synergy of suppliers with the Purpose of Duratex.

 Evaluations are conducted annually with the support of independent and expert consulting and aim to engage and develop our partners to best market practices so we can mitigate our value chain risks and further stimulate increasingly ethical and responsible businesses.

 We also periodically promote workshops with interested suppliers to discuss sustainability issues in business.
 In the conversation, we debate the benefits and challenges of a performance based on social and environmental responsibility and ethics and map the topics that are considered strategic, so that we can prioritize them in possible competitions.